ietf-wg-acme/acme/draft-ietf-acme-acme.md

 server SHOULD leave the order in the "ready" state, to allow the client to submit a new finalize request with an amended CSR.

-A request to finalize an order will return the order to be finalized.
+A request to finalize an order will result in error if the order is not in the "ready" state.
+In such cases, the server MUST return a 403 (Forbidden) error with a problem document of type "badState".
+The client should then send a POST-as-GET request to the order resource to obtain its current state.
+The status of the order will indicate what action the client should take (see below).

-The client should begin polling the order by sending a POST-as-GET request to the order resource to obtain its current state.
+If a request to finalize an order is successful, the server will return a 200 (OK) with an updated order object.
 The status of the order will indicate what action the client should take:

 * "invalid": The certificate will not be issued.
 Consider this order process